Green Industrial Futures, Realised.

 The outcome is to deliver long-lasting economic growth and societal benefits, and to build the foundations for the new industrial clusters of tomorrow.

-IDRICs delivery phase is due to get underway later this year (2021) and is backed by £20m funding until 2024.
-The initiative is part of the £170m Industrial Decarbonisation challenge, delivered through the Industrial decarbonisation challenge-UKRI.
+IDRIC is backed by £20m funding until 2024.
+The initiative is part of the £170m Industrial Decarbonisation Challenge, delivered through the Industrial decarbonisation challenge-UKRI.

 The decarbonisation of industrial clusters is of critical importance to the UK’s ambitions of cutting greenhouse gas emissions to net zero by 2050.
 The UK Industrial Decarbonisation Challenge (IDC) of the Industrial Strategy Challenge Fund (ISCF) aims to establish the world’s first net-zero carbon industrial cluster by 2040 and four low-carbon clusters by 2030.